h4l/json.bash/README.md

 It's safe to use untrusted input in:

-- Inline values — after the `=` in an argument.
+- Inline values — after the value's `=` in an argument.

-  With argument `key:string=value` Anything after the first unescaped `=` in an argument is used as-is and not interpreted/unescaped, so it can contain untrusted input.
+  With argument `key:type=value` Anything after the value's `=` in an argument is used as-is and not interpreted/unescaped, so it can contain untrusted input.

+  The `=` must be preceded by a key or `:` (type section marker), otherwise an argument starting with a `=` such as `=foo` is parsed as a key, which could allow text inserted into the argument to be parsed as the value if not escaped correctly.

 - Variable references — the _value_ held in a variable referenced by an argument.

-  With argument `@=foo`, the value of `$foo` is is used as-is and not interpreted/unescaped, so it can contain untrusted input.
+  With argument `@foo`, the value of `$foo` is is used as-is and not interpreted/unescaped, so it can contain untrusted input.

 - File references — the contents of a file referenced by a argument.